-Jenkins User Handbook:
+Jenkins User Handbook

-Watch this Jenkins Video
+Watch this Jenkins Tutorial for Beginners video:

-Prepare yourself for the Top DevOps Interview Questions And Answers!
+Prepare yourself for the best job by going through these Top DevOps Interview Questions and Answers!

 What is Jenkins?

 Jenkins is a software that allows users to do continuous integration on their application/software life cycle.
 It gets installed on the server where the central build takes place.